dummy-roro/golang-shorten-url/README.md

-# 🔗 Go URL Shortener
+# 🔗 GoLang URL Shortener

 A fast and minimal URL shortening service written in Go.
+Integrated with github actions devsecops pipeline and deployed to EC2 server and kubernetes using ArgoCD and GitOps approach.

 ## 🚀 Features